 - With a peer-to-peer texting tool, you can conduct surveys solely over text.
 Your first text can begin the survey with a hook question and provide 1-5 options to select from.
 Depending on the answer, agents can then drive the conversation to go deeper into their perspective and nurture them.

 Alternatively, you can send a broadcast message with a short, branded link to a survey in it.
-CallHub allows you to track links shortened in-house, thus giving you insight on click-through rates, people you clicked the link, and more.
+CallHub allows you to track links shortened in-house, thus giving you insight into click-through rates, people you clicked the link, and more.
 You can know more about this feature here: Measure engagement on text messages.

-Your initial issues program is the information you spread in the workplace in Step 1.
+Your initial issues program is the information you spread in the workplace with co-workers in Step 1.
 At this point, you are building on top of it and getting into the intricate details of the issues, picking up moods and opinions on their nuances, and forming what will be your final demands to the employer.